aj-staton/robotics/README.md

 ## Robotic application and design
 ---
-This repository houses our projects for the Icreate2
+This repository houses our projects for the iRobot Roomba Create2 robot.

 Table of Contents
 * [Project_One](#Project_One)